GOB52/M5Stack_FlipBookSD/README.en.md

 To change the image size, edit the parameter for FFmpeg in conv.sh. **(scale=)**

 ## Known issues
-### Reset during playback
+### Audio is choppy or playback speed is slow.
-If a reset occurs during execution, the Serial monitor should display a message that the assertion was caught.
-The cause is that drawing did not finish within the specified time, and the SD and Lcd buses collided.
-If this occurs at a specific point in the video, it can be avoided by modifying the data side.
+This may be due to the processing not being completed in time within a frame.

-Also, in rare cases, it may take a long time to read from SD, which may cause a reset as described above.
+In rare cases, it may take a long time to read from the SD card, which may cause some frames to not be processed in time.
-The cause of this is not known.There may be SD card compatibility issues.
+There may be a problem with the compatibility or formatting of the SD card.

 https://github.com/greiman/SdFat/issues/96#issuecomment-377332392